Assata Shakur accomplice gets parole in trooper's 1973 death

 A split New Jersey Supreme Court granted parole Tuesday to a former militant convicted in the 1973 death of a New Jersey state trooper, in a case that has resonated for decades and been a thorny issue in U.S.-Cuba relations.

-Sundiata Acoli is in his mid-80s and had had several parole bids rejected previously.
-His attorneys argued he has been a model prisoner for nearly three decades and has counseled other inmates.
+Sundiata Acoli is in his mid-80s, and several parole bids were previously rejected.
+His attorneys argued he’s been a model prisoner for nearly three decades and has counseled other inmates.

-The state parole board had contended Acoli still is a risk to commit future crimes and hasn’t taken full responsibility for Trooper Werner Foerster’s death.
+The state parole board contended Acoli is still a risk to commit future crimes and hasn’t taken full responsibility for Trooper Werner Foerster’s death.

 In Tuesday’s 3-2 ruling with Chief Justice Stuart Rabner not participating, the court held that the state parole board didn’t meet its required burden of demonstrating there was a substantial likelihood of Acoli committing another crime.